THE WIND COMES FROM A PLACE OF DREAMS

 The story outside was a whole lot worse, I got out on deck just as a wave crashed over the boat and rolled us hard to the port side.
 I could tell from the look on Jimmy’s face that we were in one heck of a spot.
 It was just starting to get dark and the wind was still increasing, you could almost hear it laughing at us as it screamed through the rigging.

 Then it started to rain.
-The kind rain that, when pushed by 100 mile winds, leaves welts on exposed skin.
-Every wave that crashed over us rolled us a little farther towards disaster, Things were looking grime.
+The kind rain that, when pushed by 100-mile winds, leaves welts on exposed skin.
+Every wave that crashed over us rolled us a little farther towards disaster, Things were looking grim.

 If the boat went over the waves would break it up and that would be the end of us.
 Jimmy hollered above the wind that we would have to cut up one of the poles to brace the boat.
 So we lowered the stabilizer poles and cut the leeward pole into two pieces.
 We left the windward pole out for balance.
 I took a piece of the pole and jammed it into the sandbar while Jimmy climbed out on the windward pole to roll the boat back as far as it would go.
 Then I lashed the piece to the side of the boat.
 We put the other pole in the same way.